mossfit/wifi-deauthentication-tool/README.md

 ## Ethical Use Notice⚠️

-This tool is meant for testing and educational purposes.
+This tool is meant for **educational purposes**.
 Unauthorized deauthentication attacks can be illegal and unethical.
-Always obtain proper authorization before testing any network.
-The developer is not responsible for any misuse or damage resulting from its use.
+Always obtain proper authorization before testing any network. **The developer is not responsible for any misuse or damage resulting from its use.**

 **License**